nickrobertz/CapstoneProject/README.md

-# Capstone Project – Imperial College London AI & Machine Learning Certificate
+# Capstone Project

 ## Overview
-This repository contains my capstone project for the Imperial College London AI & Machine Learning Certificate.
+This repository contains my capstone project.
 The aim is to design, implement, and evaluate an ML solution that demonstrates not only technical proficiency but also practical impact.

 ## Goals
 - Define and frame a real-world problem in the context of AI/ML.